nographs

 - Bidirectional search algorithms: BFS and Dijkstra.

-- Results: Reachability, depth, distance, paths and trees.
+- Results: Reachability, depth, distance, and paths.

 Paths can be